TotalVariation/TotalVariation.github.io/_posts/2025-06-19-rethink-education.md

 To me, The Blind Side captures the true purpose of education: to uplift and empower individuals.
 Yet today’s educational institutions have gone astray, sinking into a swamp of reward hacking—where funding takes precedence over genuine learning.
 In contrast, high-tech companies dedicated to education services, combining AI tutors and human tutors and no longer hiding profit motives behind a glittering facade, hold the potential to revolutionize the system, unlocking each individual's potential with personalized learning experiences at scale.
 Platforms like Coursera and edX have begun dipping toes, but so far only as supplements to traditional paths.
 Transformative stories like Michael Oher’s cannot be replicated by the current system—but with personalized AI tutors, they might have become scalable.
 More importantly, industry-led academies should emerge as a true parallel system, not just an auxiliary option.

+## Acknowledgement

+The completion of this blog post was assisted by OpenAI ChatGPT in refining phrasing, expression, and recommending titles and sayings.

 {% raw %}

 ```html